dvorak1986/Maliciousemailtool/README.md

 Remember that this is a basic guide, and you may need to consider further steps depending on your specific use case.

+To execute the malicious email script, please follow the steps below:
+1. Install the necessary libraries:
+•	pip install os
+•	pip install re
+•	pip install requests
+•	pip install fpdf
+2. Copy the script into your project directory.
+3. Run the script in the terminal or command line by typing python <script_name>.py